coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/rebase.md

 ### Ship rebased `stable`

 - [ ] Ship `stable`
-- Set a new update barrier for N-2 on `stable`.
+- [ ] Set a new update barrier for the final release of N-1 on `stable`.
 In the barrier entry set a link to [the docs](https://docs.fedoraproject.org/en-US/fedora-coreos/update-barrier-signing-keys/).
-See [discussion](https://github.com/coreos/fedora-coreos-tracker/issues/480#issuecomment-631724629).
+See [discussion](https://github.com/coreos/fedora-coreos-tracker/issues/480#issuecomment-1247314065)

 ### Open ticket for the next Fedora rebase